nalgeon/sqlean/README.md

 # All the missing SQLite functions

-SQLite has very few functions compared to other DBMS.
-SQLite authors see this as a feature rather than a bug, because SQLite has extension mechanism in place.
+SQLite has few functions compared to other database management systems.
+SQLite authors see this as a feature rather than a problem, because SQLite has an extension mechanism in place.

 There are a lot of SQLite extensions out there, but they are incomplete, inconsistent and scattered across the internet.

-`sqlean` brings them all together, neatly packaged into domain modules, tested, and built for Linux, Windows and macOS.
+`sqlean` brings them all together, neatly packaged into domain modules, documented, tested, and built for Linux, Windows and macOS.

 Here is what we've got right now: